Automattic/sensei/readme.txt

 == Changelog ==

 ### 4.20.0 - 2023-12-14
+#### Added
+- Introduce an experimental feature: High-Performance Progress Storage.
+It allows student progress data to be stored in an optimized way, using custom tables.
+The feature is disabled by default and can be enabled from the settings page.

 #### Changed
 - Open the Lesson editor in the same tab when link is clicked in the Course Outline block [#7344](https://github.com/Automattic/sensei/pull/7344)
 - Rename "View Quiz" block to "Take Quiz" [#7332](https://github.com/Automattic/sensei/pull/7332)